Fermat-ORG/fermat-framework/FERMAT-PROTOCOL.md

 With the mining mechanism, tokens are distributed to those who contribute most work to the operation of the Fermat Network.
 In this case, fermats are distributed through a predetermined algorithm to the miners that connect clients between each other and allows them to talk through them.

+#### Token Issuing

+### Fermat.org (Non-profit organization)

+Fund-raising Fermat tokens are issued by a non-profit organization called Fermat.org that will never receive financial benefits from the Fermat system.
+This organization have the following responsibilities:

+* Issuance of initial tokens
+* Holding of developer tokens
+* Management of bounty payments
+* Determining the Fermat System direction

+Fermat.org makes decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision.

+### Fermat Protocol

+The protocol itself issues tokens for miners and for development.
+In the last case, thay are deposited on accounts of the Fermat.org Non-profit until awarded as bounty payments for developers.

 ## Protocol Version 1.0